 Of course, it’s not just politicians: the right-leaning media — notably Fox News — has made it a cornerstone of their current programming.
 A Media Matters study found that while mentions of critical race theory began last year at a slow trickle, they have exploded recently.
 “In June, there were 901 mentions on the network, the highest number of any month and an increase from 537 mentions in May.
 In the past 3 ½ months there have been over 1,900 mentions of critical race theory on the network.”

 The concept has sent some parents into a frenzy, swarming school board meetings to protest the prospect of teaching CRT in classrooms and sparking wide debates over whether it is unpatriotic and divisive.
 Many Republican candidates are using this fear as a campaign tool, promising to ban CRT if they are voted into office.
 As of late June, 26 states have introduced legislation or “taken other steps that would restrict teaching critical race theory or limit how teachers can discuss racism and sexism,” according to an Education Week analysis.
-Nine states have actually passed these bans, including Florida, Idaho, Tennessee, and, most recently, Oklahoma.
+Nine states have actually passed these bans, including Florida, Idaho, Tennessee, and Oklahoma.

 What Is Critical Race Theory & What Are Its Origins?